mikeschaekermann/mikeschaekermann.github.io/presentations/index.md

 ---

+## CHI2016: Resolvable vs. Irresolvable Ambiguity

+In May 2016, I presented a <a href="http://www.doc.gold.ac.uk/~mas02mg/HCML2016/HCML2016_paper_24.pdf" target="_blank">position paper</a> from our research group at the workshop on <a href="http://hcml2016.goldsmithsdigital.com/program/" target="_blank">Human-Centered Machine Learning</a> (HCML) at the <a href="https://chi2016.acm.org/" target="_blank">CHI2016</a> conference in San Jose.
+In this paper, we tackle the conventional assumption that, in supervised machine learning, ground truth data always needs to provide exactly one correct label per training example.
+We propose a new hybrid framework for dealing with uncertainty in ground truth that fully acknowledges the notion of irresolvable expert disagreement.

+<iframe src="//www.slideshare.net/slideshow/embed_code/key/eWz1xkawhVii8C" width="595" height="485" class="force-full-width-keep-aspect-ratio" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

+&nbsp;

+This paper was one of two workshop papers from our research group, accepted at CHI2016 workshops:

+{% bibliography --file papers %}

+&nbsp;

+---

 ## Hacking Brain-Computer Interfaces

 In March 2015, I had the pleasure to give a talk on brain-computer interface (BCI) technologies at the <a href="http://www.meetup.com/de-DE/Singularity-meets-Self-Improvement-in-Berlin/" target="_blank">"Singularity meets Self-Improvement" (SMSI) meetup</a> in Berlin which is regularly hosted by <a href="http://trent.st/publications/" target="_blank">AI researcher</a> and <a href="https://www.ascribe.io/" target="_blank">start-up founder</a> <a href="http://trent.st/" target="_blank">Dr. Trent McConaghy</a>.
 In this talk, the focus is on different ways of presenting, processing and analyzing electroencephalographic (EEG) data, alleging some fun examples from real-world BCI applications.
 In addition to that, the open-source/open-hardware device <a href="http://openbci.com/" target="_blank">OpenBCI</a> is introduced and demonstrated.